 The rise of online marketplaces exacerbates the problem of scalping by rubbing salt in the wound.
 Now, devoted fans who weren’t so lucky to buy tickets can see just how much the scalpers are profiting at their expense.
 Artists, on the other hand, can see just how much money their fans are willing to pay to see them perform, while not getting a single cent of that money.
 Ouch.
 Seems like the only winners in this situation are the scalpers.
 So, why doesn’t someone do something to stop it?

 Why Does It Happen?
-Economics, My Dear Watson.
+Economics.

 Scalping works for live events because there is a fixed supply of the item in question.
 This is different from formula milk powder (any brand, because they are all the same and just as good!), which people can find alternatives to when it is sold out in stores or simply wait for a restock.
 Ed Sheeran is only in Singapore for a limited time, and while I might want to perform covers of Ed Sheeran’s songs, I don’t think anyone would pay to see that.